PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 mappings are defined in the ``intersphinx_mapping`` variable in `docs/conf.py`_.

-Sphinx_ can format code blocks for Python and the Python console.
+`sphinx` can format code blocks for Python and the Python console.

    .. code-block:: rst